-Ski and snowboard helmets have come a long way in the past couple of decades - if you're not already privy, you'll be blown away by how well modern helmets can be so warm and vent so well all at once.
-The most versatile helmets are the ones with vents in the shell that can be opened or closed with an easy to use switch, generally on top of the helmet.
-This, in conjunction with removable ear pieces make for the coolest, best vented helmets on the market.
+Ski and snowboard helmets have come a long way in the past couple of decades - if you're not already privy, you'll be blown away by how modern helmets can be so warm and vent so well all at once.
+The most versatile helmets have vents in the shell that can be opened or closed with an easy-to-use toggle, generally on top of the helmet.
+In conjunction with removable earpieces, this feature makes for the coolest, best-vented helmets on the market.
 Others have vents that are open all the time, allowing air to flow through the helmet whether or not you want it.
 Our testers found that helmets of this nature were best used with a thin beanie or buff underneath the helmet.

 Aside from a good fit, a helmet's compatibility with the goggles you'll be using is of utmost importance.
-The difference between a nice snug interface and a big gap can be excruciatingly obvious on a cold day.
-The dreaded "gaper gap" between the top of the goggles and the helmet can leave you with brain freeze on a cold day, and finger pointing in lift lines.
+The difference between a nice snug interface and a big gap can be excruciatingly evident on a cold day.
+The dreaded "gaper gap" between the top of the goggles and the helmet can leave you with brain freeze on a cold day and finger-pointing in lift lines.

 Features and Accessories

 Finding the right helmet and the perfect goggle to match is paramount to having a good skiing experience.
 After you've done that, you can consider any other accessories you might be interested in.
 Many of these helmets have options for POV helmet mounts, removable earpieces, magnetic buckles, and audio packages.
 The Salomon MTN Lab, as a backcountry-specific helmet, has a headlamp retainer that works to keep the strap of your headlamp securely around your helmet for early morning ascents.
 Features can create a product experience geared toward your personal needs.
 If you like to jam to your favorite tunes while riding, select a helmet with audio-compatible earpieces.